 Do you travel a lot for work but still like to go for a run while away on business?
-Are you a digital nomad who loves to run wherever you live in the world?
+Are you a digital nomad who loves to run wherever you live?
 You may have your running gear packing list down pat.
 But chances are you’re reading this because you haven’t (or you’re not quite sure).
 Well, let me give you some reassurance.
-After more than seven years of being location-independent, this is my recommended minimalist running gear list.
+After over seven years of being location-independent, this is my recommended minimalist running gear list.

-I run six days a week – all year round, in any climate and any weather.
-As I am location-independent with carry-on luggage only, my running gear only contains what I (and I believe you) really need.
+I run six days a week โ all year round, in any climate and weather.
+As I am location-independent with carry-on luggage, my running gear only contains what I (and I believe you) need.

 Paul finishing the Papakura Half Marathon in the 1980s